Android Project Structure

 If a file is added to the directories outside of studio it will appear in the project structure in studio.
 Likewise deleting a file from the project in Studio will delete it from the file system (note it will not appear in the Recycle Bin in Windows).

 Browse around the project to see where various files reside.
 In sub-folders there are source code files and resource files (e.g. layouts and images).
 There are folders and files for the build system (Gradle), and there are IDE configuration and settings files (Android Studio is based upon the IntelliJ IDE).

 The First Level Folder

 Only one of the first level folders is used in day-to-day development.
-The first level folders are (after the first automatic build):
+The first level folders are: